The Role of IQ Tests in Legal Settings: Assessments for Competency and Sentencing

 - Ability to Participate in Defense: The individual must be capable of assisting their attorney in preparing a defense, including effectively communicating and understanding courtroom procedures.

 IQ tests, along with other psychological assessments, are crucial in evaluating these factors.
-Defendants with significantly below-average IQ scores may struggle to comprehend legal concepts or adequately participate in their defense, ensuring fairness in legal proceedings.
+Defendants with significantly below-average IQ scores may struggle to comprehend legal concepts or adequately participate in their defense, helping courts uphold fairness in legal proceedings.

 IQ Tests and Sentencing: The Role of Intellectual Disability

 IQ tests are essential during sentencing, especially in cases involving intellectual disability as a mitigating factor in death penalty cases.
 The U.S. Supreme Court ruling in Atkins v.
 Virginia (2002) determined that executing individuals with intellectual disabilities violates the Eighth Amendment’s prohibition on cruel and unusual punishment.
-IQ scores play a pivotal role in establishing whether a defendant qualifies as intellectually disabled.
+IQ scores help establish whether a defendant qualifies as intellectually disabled.

 Criteria for Intellectual Disability:

-- Subaverage Intellectual Functioning: An IQ score of approximately 70 or below is used as a benchmark for intellectual disability.
+- Subaverage Intellectual Functioning: An IQ score of about 70 or below often serves as a benchmark.

-- Deficits in Adaptive Functioning: These include limitations in practical, social, and conceptual skills necessary for daily living.
+- Deficits in Adaptive Functioning: Limitations in practical, social, and conceptual skills that affect everyday life.

 IQ Tests in Child Custody and Family Law